Filed under:

 Fyodor Dostoyevsky

 Yes.
 We let him go.
 We can not save him.
 The narrative won’t work then.
 It’s just a work of fiction.
 It isn’t fair, but this is how it is.
+But you know what would have been the best?

-Taking a time machine and jumping to the right point of his life and planting a tree of hope in his mind, or watering the bud that was already there, but withering.
+Taking a time machine and jumping to the right point of his life and planting a tree of hope in his mind, or watering the bud that was already there but withering.
 Yes, that would have been the best.
 Very best.
 For another Brooks maybe.
 Maybe for ourselves.

 Read also: